 Conduct a Mini MAR to monitor that the increasing interval values match the total Meter Advance in the period.
 An imbalance may indicate a Meter fault or communication issue.

-4.5 SMRA report of MSIDs registered by Supplier
+[RCC]4.5 SMRA report of MSIDs registered by Supplier

-The report provided by the SMRA shall contain the following data items, definitions of which can be found under the MRA:
+The report provided by the SMRA shall contain the following data items:

 a) GSP Group Id;